Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Bayesian VAR

 \section{Coarsened Bayesian VAR}

-In this section we develop the cBVAR model.
-We start by discussing the coarsened likelihood of the VAR and then briefly sketch the conjugate Gaussian prior in Sub-section \ref{subsec: likelihood}.
-We then provide details on the full conditional posterior distributions and on how we set $\alpha$ in, respectively, Sub-sections \ref{subsec: posteriors} and \ref{subsec: hyperparms}.
+In this section we develop the cBVAR model for the multivariate case.
+Inference is complicated by the fact that the degree of misspecification may vary across equations.
+This warrants the introduction of a distinct learning rate for each endogenous variable in the VAR.
+We start by discussing the coarsened likelihood of the VAR in \autoref{subsec:likelihood}.
+In \autoref{subsec:posteriors} we sketch our prior setup and provide details on the full conditional posterior distributions.
+Finally we move on to discussing how to set the learning rates and other hyperparameters in \autoref{subsec:hyperparms}.

-\subsection{Coarsened likelihood}
+\subsection{Coarsened Likelihood}